andrerebonato/README.md/README.md

 **About me:**

-- 🚀 FullStack Engineer
+- 🚀 Software Engineer and cloud student as enthusiast
-- 💼 I’m currently working on [Trustly]
+- 💼 I’m currently working as Software Engineer at Trustly
 - 🎓 Currently Graduating in Information Systems
 - 📫 How to reach me: andrev.rebonato@gmail.com
 - 🇧🇷 Live in Brazil / Vitória ES